Two Little Boys: Origins

+There is some indication that the song also shares a similarity to an incident in the Boer War, in March or April 1900, described in a book written about the war by two members of an English volunteer regiment published in 1902.
+The incident involved members of the Australian contingent:

+The lyric "out from the ranks so blue" could also refer to the American Civil War, a reference to the blue uniforms worn by Union troops.
+The United States Army also occasionally also wore blue uniforms in the Spanish American War of 1898.

 Rolf Harris

-In 1969 the song "Two Little Boys" was revived by Australian entertainer Rolf Harris with Alan Braden co-writing and arranging the song after having it sung down the phone from Australia to him by Harris.
+In 1969 the song "Two Little Boys" was revived by Australian entertainer Rolf Harris, who originally got it from Ted Egan.
+Alan Braden co-wrote and arranged the song after having it sung down the phone from Australia by Harris.
 Back in the UK, Harris persuaded his television producer to incorporate the song into his BBC variety show.
 Alan Braden arranged and co-wrote the song for the TV show, and a favourable audience reaction prompted Harris to record and release it as a single.
 The song reached number 1 on the UK Singles Chart on 18 December 1969, where it stayed for six weeks, thus becoming the first chart-topping single of the 1970s as well as the last of the 1960s.
 On BBC Radio Blackburn in 1979, Margaret Thatcher picked it as a favourite song.
+In Australia the single reached number 7 in 1970, and was in the top 25 charting singles for that year.

 In October 2008, Harris announced he would re-record the song, backed by North Wales's Froncysyllte Male Voice Choir, to mark the 90th anniversary of the end of World War I. Proceeds from the new release went to The Poppy Appeal.
 Harris was inspired to make the recording after participating in My Family at War, a short series of programmes in the BBC's Remembrance season, which was broadcast in November 2008.
 He discovered that the experiences of his father and uncle during World War I mirrored the lyrics of the song.

 Other versions

+The song was covered on the 1971 7th studio album by Kenny Rogers and the First Edition, Transition.

-The song was covered in 1980 by Splodgenessabounds and reached number 26 on the UK Singles Chart.
+The song was also covered in 1980 by Splodgenessabounds and reached number 26 on the UK Singles Chart.